To download a copy of this curriculum, please click HERE

 Objectives in Religious Studies

-Year 7 will be covering the four topics over the year
+Year 7 will be covering these four topics over the year:

 - Creation: Looking at the theory on how the world began with reference to the Bible In the topic of creation and the environment students investigate how the world was made and how it should be treated looking at scientific, Christian and Hindu points of view

 - Diwali: Diwali, the Hindu festival of lights, is the most popular of all the festivals from South Asia.
 It is also the occasion for celebrations by Jains and Sikhs as well as Hindu

 - Jesus: The annual Christian festival celebrating Christ’s birth, held on 25 December in the Western Church